Autarkieguide

 • Stationary systems with sufficient space (e.g. garden sheds, garage roofs, permanently installed off-grid systems)

-• Budget-oriented applications without space restrictions
+• Budget-oriented applications without space limitations

-The choice depends on the application
+The choice depends on the application.

 Framed solar modules – robust & powerful